This Audit Committee Charter (this “Charter”) has been adopted by the Board

 The Committee will consist of three or more members of the Company’s Board.
 All members of

-Company, or have so participated for three years prior to joining the Committee.
+of the Company, or have so participated for three years prior to joining the Committee.

-The members of the Committee will be appointed by and serve at the discretion of the Board,
+The members of the Committee will be appointed by and serve at the discretion of the Board, upon

-Chairman by majority vote of the full Committee.
+vote of the full Committee.

 A member shall promptly notify the Committee and the Board if the member is no longer an

-under the NASDAQ rules and applicable law with respect
+available under the listing standards of the NASDAQ, SEC rules and applicable law with respect

 to such member’s continued membership on the Committee and that such exception should be

-If practicable, at least one member of the Committee must qualify as an “audit committee
+If practicable, at least one member of the Committee must qualify as an “audit committee financial

-required by Section 13(a) of the Securities Exchange Act of 1934 (the “Exchange Act”) whether or not it has
+Section 13(a) of the Securities Exchange Act of 1934 (the “Exchange Act”) whether or not it has

 at least one member who is an audit committee financial expert.
-In any event, the
+In any event, the Committee must

-experience or background that results in the individual’s financial sophistication, such as being or having been a
+background that results in the individual’s financial sophistication, such as being or having been a

-chief executive officer, chief financial officer or other senior officer with
+chief executive officer, chief financial officer or other senior officer with financial oversight

 3. Specific Responsibilities and Duties.